royalosyin/myEvaPy/README.md

 It works perfect for single grid.

 But when it is applied to xarray + dask with million grids, it takes time.
-Therefore, rewritten some functions with numba.njit to speed up the analysis
+Therefore, rewrite some functions with numba.njit to speed up the analysis

 ## supported distributions
 - gamma